 A person’s life can be turned upside down if they are the subject of a PPO.
-These restraining orders are used by some petitioners as a weapon to harass and intimidate a person for revenge, control, or other nefarious reasons.
+Some petitioners use these restraining orders as a weapon to harass and intimidate a person for revenge, control, or other nefarious reasons.

 Personal Protection Order Attorneys

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are often called upon to help people who have had personal protection orders (PPO’s) entered against them.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are often called upon to help people who have had personal protection orders (PPOs) entered against them.
 These court orders are sometimes referred to as restraining orders.
-PPO’s are court-issued orders compelling a person not to threaten, harm, harass, intimidate, or have contact with another person.
-The severe ramifications for someone who is the subject of a PPO, including jail time, are little known among the public, but they can haunt someone for the rest of his or her life.
+PPOs are court-issued orders compelling a person not to threaten, harm, harass, intimidate, or have contact with another person.
+The severe ramifications for someone who is the subject of a PPO, including jail time, are little known among the public, but they can haunt someone for the rest of their life.

 What is a PPO?

 A personal protection order (PPO) is a court order to stop threats or violence made by one person against another.
-They are intended to protect from people from threats, harm, or harassment from someone who has been warned to stop offensive behavior but has failed to do so.
-A judge will grant a PPO if a petitioner convinces a court that he or she has a reasonable fear for his or her safety.
+They are intended to protect people from threats, harm, or harassment from someone who has been warned to stop offensive behavior but has failed to do so.
+A judge will grant a PPO if a petitioner convinces a court that they have a reasonable fear for their safety.
 A PPO can be issued without a hearing.
 A PPO granted without a hearing is called ex parte.
 Conversely, a judge may require a hearing to determine if a PPO is justified.
 It is in the best interest of a person being threatened or harassed to obtain a personal protection order right away.

-The plaintiff in a PPO case is called a “petitioner,” and the defendant is referred to as the “respondent.”
+In a PPO case, the plaintiff is called a “petitioner,” and the defendant is referred to as the “respondent.”
 Even though the allegations in a PPO petition may include references to criminal activity, respondents are not defendants.
-Many PPO’s are the result of false or exaggerated allegations made by petitioners.
+Many PPOs are the result of false or exaggerated allegations made by petitioners.

 “What should I do if I have a PPO filed against me?”